FarnooshHeidari/CompletionDetection/README.md

 *pick*: the object is lifted off the surface,
 *drink*: the subject starts drinking.

-**Complete actions** have been annotated with the completion frame number.
 **Incomplete actions** have been annotated with 0.
 Sequences not used for trian/test have been annotated with -1.